-Applications due by February 15.
+Applications due by March 1.

-All Mississippi INBRE Research Scholars are required to be undergraduate students, Mississippi residents, and U.S. citizens.
+All Mississippi INBRE Research Scholars (MIRS) are required to be undergraduate students, Mississippi residents, and U.S. citizens.
 Applications from students who do not fit these requirements will not be considered for funding.
 There is no restrictions based on undergraduate classification.
 Graduating seniors are eligible as long as they have not begun their graduate program at the time of the internship.
 Previously funded MIRS applicants will not be considered.

 For the Mississippi INBRE Research Scholars program, students will be required to find a mentor from one of the research-intensive host universities.
 The mentor must agree before application to allow the student to intern in their lab for the summer.
 Mentors will be provided an award to help defray the cost of supplies the students use throughout the summer.

 The deadline to submit applications for the Mississippi INBRE Research Scholars program is the close of business (5 p.m.)
-February 15.
+March 1.

 To apply for the Mississippi INBRE Research Scholars program, fill out the form below and attach a resume/CV and a personal narrative.
 Please be sure to enter the required information correctly as this will be crucial in notifying students of their award status.